-A key grip is a person in the Film & Movie production who works as the head of grip department.
-It is responsible for supervising the operation of all non-electrical equipment such as the camera and lighting support systems, mainly rigging. grips work alongside the gaffer (chief lighting technician) and the cinematographer (Director of Photography) to assist in matching technical aspects with artistic aims.
+A pivotal grip is a person in the Film & Movie production who works as the head of grip department.
+It is responsible for supervising the operation of all non-electrical equipment such as the camera and lighting support systems, mainly rigging.
+Pivotal grips work alongside the gaffer (chief lighting technician) and the cinematographer (Director of Photography) to assist in matching technical aspects with artistic goals.

 Primary Responsibilities:

-Equipment management — grips set up, handle of, and break down heavy duty camera and support gear including things like tripods, cranes for moving shots along with the rigging system related to a particular vehicle.
+Equipment Management — Pivotal grips set up, take care of, and break down heavy duty camera and support gear including things like tripods, cranes for moving shots along with the rigging system related to a particular vehicle.
 They ensure the cameras are working and staying on top of all gear, conducting every run of production as per the regular (line by line).

 ).